camunda/camunda-docs/docs/product-manuals/operate/userguide/resolve-incidents-update-variables.md

 ![operate-incident-resolved-instance-view](./img/operate-incident-resolved_light.png)

-If you’d like to complete the workflow instance, you can create a worker for the “Ship Without Insurance” task:
+If you’d like to complete the workflow instance, you can create a worker for the `Ship Without Insurance` task:

 **Linux**